Funkenjaeger/fj-lcnc-cfg/README.md

   * Tool length measurement with tool setter
 * Modifications to the qtdragon UI
 * HAL components for VFD and air compressor control

+## Other dependencies:
+You need to create a python virtual environment in ```/usr/local/venv/linuxcnc_venv``` and install dependencies via requirements.txt.
+This was required due to Debian 12 locking down python package management, and the adafruit-io library not being available via apt.

 ## Configuration Description
 The following are key details about my CNC machine, to give context to this overall configuration.